What it’s like to fly from Seattle to Oakland in a semiprivate jet — and how you can too on JetSuiteX

 The flight experience

-To board the plane, you get to walk directly on, up a short set of stairs.
-For information about accessibility, call (800) 435-9579 ahead of your flight; JetSuiteX offers accommodations for people that use wheelchairs and have other mobility needs.
+To board the plane, you walk directly on, up a short set of stairs.
+For information about accessibility, call 800-435-9579 ahead of your flight; JetSuiteX offers accommodations for people who use wheelchairs or have other mobility needs.
 The plane seats about 30 passengers, so it’s pretty easy to find your assigned seat.

-On JetSuiteX, you’ll have much more legroom than your average main cabin seat on a commercial flight, but unfortunately, seat width seems about the same.
+On JetSuiteX, you’ll have much more legroom than your average main cabin seat on a commercial flight, but seat width seems about the same.
 Although based on the jet’s layout, you’ll never have to get stuck sitting in a middle seat.

-Each seat comes equipped with one power outlet that you can use to charge your devices.
+Each seat comes equipped with one power outlet that you can use to charge devices.
 And the jet offers free limited Wi-Fi, although service is spotty at best.

 JetSuiteX also provides free beverages — including alcohol and beer — in addition to a variety of snacks that change depending on your flight, but typically includes a variety of chips and cookies.
 On the flight I took, they ran out of coffee, which was borderline blasphemous, but there were still plenty of other beverages — albeit minimally caffeinated — to choose from.

-The jet has one typical airplane closet-sized bathroom located in the back of the aircraft, but there’s minimal wait time due to the small flight.
+The jet has one typical airplane closet-sized bathroom located in the back of the aircraft, but there’s minimal wait time due to the plane’s small capacity.
 Just like in commercial flights, you are permitted to move around the cabin, but it’s recommended that you stay in your seat for most of the duration of the flight.
-Be careful when you stand up, the ceiling is so low that, even though I’m just 5-foot-4, I bumped my head a few times.
+Be careful when you stand up: The ceiling is so low that, even though I’m just 5-foot-4, I bumped my head a few times.

 Arrival

-Note: Correction: The article has been updated with information about parking facilities at King County International Airport.